Desentso/Snake/README.md

-#Snake
+# Snake
 Classic snake game that runs in terminal.
-Written with C, currently only works in Windows because of OS specific console clear commands and input listening without buffering.
+Written with C, currently only works in Windows because of OS specific commands for console clearing and input listening without buffering.

 # Installation and running
 You need to compile the snake_on_terminal.c file.